The Romantic Road Travel Guide

 The Romantic Road starts in Wurzburg, a town famous for its wineries and gourmet restaurants.
 Visitors should be sure to see the Residence Palace, a UNESCO World Heritage Site.

 From there the road goes to Rothenburg ob der Tauber and Dinkelsbuhl, two of the best-preserved medieval towns in Germany, and the 1,000-year-old Castle Hotel Colmberg.
-The 2,000-year-old town of Augsburg, an old Roman trading centre, features beautiful buildings and traditional Bavarian restaurants as well.
+The 2,000-year-old town of Augsburg, an old Roman trading centre, features beautiful buildings and traditional Bavarian restaurants.

 There are many ways to travel the Romantic Road: by train, bus tour, car, or even bicycle.
 Hop-on, hop-off bus tickets are available from Frankfurt, and you can also hire bicycles at any train station for only a few euros if you have a valid train ticket.